 Accuracy and Disclaimer

 This calculator provides estimates for informational purposes only.
-Actual commission rates, split structures, and closing costs vary by market, brokerage, and individual negotiation.
-Commission structures referenced reflect 2026 industry norms.
-Consult a licensed real estate professional for specific transaction guidance.
+Actual commission rates, agent/broker splits, and closing costs vary by market, brokerage, individual negotiation, and transaction complexity.
+Commission structures reflect 2026 post-NAR-settlement norms.
+Consult a licensed real estate professional and attorney for guidance specific to your transaction.

 Conclusion